Code-Institute-Submissions/handcrafted-heart/README.md

 ### Design process
 After doing research looking at websites with knitted products I found that there where no pages dedicated only to.. which is a gap I wanted to fill.
 I wanted to narrow this search down to..
 My goals with the design was set to:

-* To make the design suitable for people who wants to find .. in an easy way.
-I wanted to do this with a stylistic and easily understandable design with.. colors and buttons with clear directions.
+* To make the design suitable for people who wants to find knitted products in an easy way.
+I wanted to do this with a stylistic and easily understandable design with warm colors and buttons with clear directions.
-* To make a web application with several pages, each with it´s clear purpose, and this with a user friendly and easy layout to quick be able to understand what you can do and how.
+* To make a web application with several pages, each with it´s clear purpose, and this with a user friendly and easy layout for the user to quick be able to understand what you can do and how.
-* The fonts that I chose to use for this website are.. because it presents the content in a stylistic and easy-to-read way.
+* The fonts that I chose to use for this website provides an artistic feeling, but are at the same time easy to read, which I think suits the purpose of the page, and it´s audience.
 * I chose to use..
 *
-*
+* I chose the name of the page to be Handcrafted heart, which are supposed to give the customers a personal and warm experience when visiting the page, also some of the products descriptions are a bit more warm and personal to enrich this experience.

 This handles the CRUD functionality (Create, Read, Update and Delete) and I planned for this web page to give a sense of..